ImplFerris/red-book/src/embedded-graphics/draw-target.md

 use embedded_graphics_core::prelude::{DrawTarget, OriginDimensions, Size};
 ```

 Here is the full implementation of the DrawTarget trait for our LedMatrix (add this in the display.rs module).
-We have implemented the draw_iter function that takes an iterator of pixels to draw.
+We implement the draw_iter function that takes an iterator of pixels to draw.

 We set the Color type to BinaryColor because the LED matrix supports only on and off states.
 We then set the Error type to core::convert::Infallible since all drawing operations modify only the local framebuffer.
 No hardware communication happens during drawing, so there is no possibility of errors at this stage.
 This means our drawing operations are infallible and guaranteed to succeed.